lisa-lumos/Snowflake/03-virtual-warehouses.md

 - Snowpark-optimized

 ## Overview
-Warehouse has 10 sizes: xs, s, m, l, xl, 2xl, ..., 6xl. xs warehouse consumes 1 credit per hour, and the credit usage doubles with each size up.
+Warehouse has 10 sizes: xs, s, m, l, xl, 2xl, ..., 6xl. xs warehouse consumes 1 credit/hr, and the credit usage doubles with each size up.

 For warehouses created using CREATE WAREHOUSE command, size is `xs by default`, as opposed to xl default for those created in the legacy web UI.